 - We develop a proper way that tries to combine the use of seeds in a graph partitioning process and the use of Must-link and Cannot-Link constraints in the clustering process in a unified graph-based model.
 We named our proposed semi-supervised graph-based clustering algorithm as MCSSGC.
-The preliminary work of this paper is presented in [35]. - We introduce a new active learning method to collect constraints that can further improve the performance of MCSSGC.
-The short version is introduced in [36].
+The preliminary work of this paper is presented in [46]. - We introduce a new active learning method to collect constraints that can further improve the performance of MCSSGC.
+The short version is introduced in [51]. - We carefully conducted experiments on UCI and real data set to show the effectiveness of the proposed algorithm and method.